adriaandotcom/laspalmas.adriaan.io/_posts/2016-07-15-3-projects-in-30-days.md

  - Project II - October, 13th
  - Project III - November, 4th

-In the next blog I will go into the first project.
+In the next blog I will write more about the first project.